Galbator1x/29_phones/README.md

 # Microservice for Search Index of Phone Numbers

 This project helps to normalize telephone numbers in the database.
+The script once normalizes all the numbers and normalizes new numbers every time interval.

 ## Installation